wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 ### Plugin Types
 The supported plugin types are:
-- **prometheus**: Can be used to collect metrics from prometheus metric endpoints.
+- **prometheus**: For collecting metrics from prometheus metric endpoints.
-- **telegraf/pluginName**: Can be used to collect metrics from applications that are supported by telegraf.
-See [here](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/825fda0a1251fd1d17fa03cb8c91deb7924c90de/plugins/sources/telegraf/all.go#L14) for the list of supported applications.
+- **telegraf/pluginName**: For collecting metrics from applications that are supported by telegraf.
+See [here](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/metrics.md#telegraf-source) for the list of supported applications.

   **Note:** The version of telegraf embedded within the collector is 1.10.x.

 ## Use Cases